 Due to scalability and duplication issues, Apache Kafka is engaged in the long process of breaking its dependency on ZooKeeper.
 In this article, we’ll look at how this will change the way that brokers communicate with each other and with Kafka as a whole.

 Kafka and ZooKeeper today

-As a brief recap, a Kafka system consists of producers, consumers, brokers and ZooKeeper.
+As a brief recap, an Apache Kafka system consists of producers, consumers, brokers and ZooKeeper.

 - Producers send records to the core